scrapy/scrapy/docs/topics/media-pipeline.rst

 Default File Naming
 -------------------

-By default, Scrapy will name files using a `SHA1 hash`_ of their origination URLs.
+By default, files are stored using a `SHA1 hash`_ of their URLs for the file names.

 For example, the following image URL::